dobkeratops/compiler/README.md

 #### WIP
+ * Parsing rust Trait/Impl
+   * not planning on getting a full implementation done soon,
+   * but its' relatively to do the parsing easy, might inspire handling more Rust features
+   * details - 'Self' type - in progress..
  * rust-style enum/match- works with dynamic alloc; base lacks padding
    * currently does a..b a..<b, a|b|c, (a,b,c), if guards, @;
      * no slice patterns yet
    * have tried to add scalas idea of being able to reference vars in patterns (by unary @)
  * HKT (template-template parameters)
    * .. not extensively tested

 example source..
 https://github.com/dobkeratops/compiler/blob/master/example.rs

 Quite early days.

-#### Long Term Goals / project pillars :-
+#### Long Term Goals / project pillars, Prioritized :-

- * a systems language, 'for games'. no GC,zero overhead principle.
+ * 1 a systems language, 'for games'. no GC,zero overhead principle.
- * significant C/C++ subset resyntaxed, intended for transpiling both ways
+ * 2 significant C/C++ subset resyntaxed, intended for nondestructive transpiling both ways
- * open-world polymorphism
+ * 3 open-world polymorphism (starting with UFCS)
- * add Rust/functional language inspired features
+ * 4 add Rust+Functional Language inspired features
- * features for parallelism, shader+GPGPU programming ?
+ * 5 dedicated features for parallelism, shader+GPGPU programming ?
+ * 6 Aim to compile a subset of Rust,
+   * unless it proves impossible to reconcile with goals 1,2,3..
- * a subset should make a passable embedded dynamic language
+ * 7 a subset should make a passable embedded dynamic language
-  * (think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..)
+  * think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..

 ### Short Term Priorities